VoFarm/orchestration/README.md

 1. Adjust `bots.json`
 2. Adjust `root` in `nginx/nginx.conf` to the path of the orchestration
 3. `cd scripts` and `./start.sh`
-4. nginx should run on port 80 and expose the interface
+4. nginx should run on port 3025 and expose the interface

+### Docker
+1. Run `docker-compose up`